USAMAWIZARD/AntMedia-Gstreamer-Webrtc/readme.md

 On first peer ```./sendRecvAnt --mode p2p --ip AMS_IP --streamid streamid ``` <br>
 On second peer ```./sendRecvAnt --mode p2p --ip AMS_IP --streamid streamid ``` <br>

+by default videotest src will be streamed if you want to use a file for streaming please specify file name with as -f test.mp4<br>
+only mp4 file will work
 ## Send or receive Streams from gstreamer to AMS Server
 We can either send or receive streams from gstreamer to  AMS